Zornia latifolia: Ecology

 In its native range it grows in savanna habitat with acidic and low-fertility soils.
 It tolerates drought, but does not tolerate cold or shade.
 In Africa it grows as a weed in lawns and on roadsides.

 The plant is susceptible to plant pathogens such as the fungi Sphaceloma zorniae, which causes scab disease, and Meliola species, which cause stunting and distortion of the leaves.
 Insect pests include the red-necked peanutworm moth (Stegasta bosqueella).

 Uses

 Forage

 This legume is a nutritious and palatable forage for livestock.
 It can be grown as a companion plant to grasses such as Andropogon gayanus and Brachiaria decumbens.

 Hallucinogen and adulteration

 A common component of many synthetic cannabis mixtures producing hallucinogenic effects, such as the street drug, 'Spice', though these mixtures effects are caused by synthetic cannaboids, Zornia latifolia may have cannabis-like effects.
 It may be adulterated by a different Fabaceae plant, Stylosanthes guianensis, which is phytochemically different from Zornia latifolia.
-The flavones genistein and apigenin may explain the cannabis-like effects of Zornia latifolia.
+The flavones genistein, apigenin and syzalterin may explain the cannabis-like effects of Zornia latifolia.